Governance and Management Guidelines

-- The chief executive is responsible, by virtue of s196 of the Education Act 1989, for managing the University and must do so in accordance with policies and regulations determined by Council and under delegated authority of Council.
+- The chief executive is responsible, by virtue of s294 of the Education and Training Act 2020, for managing the University and must do so in accordance with policies and regulations determined by Council and under delegated authority of Council.

 - Council delegates to the chief executive responsibility for the determination of policies and regulations in relation to the administrative affairs of the University, provided that they are consistent with the University's current strategic planning framework, Investment Plan and academic policies determined by, and under delegated authority of, Council.